ironhack-labs/lab-js-job-interview/answers.md

   - Answer: c
   - Explanation: An object was created and stored in memory. "const = b" received the same reference as "a", and now the variables point to the same object.

-The "num" property of the object was changed to 90, since "a" and "b" point to the same object, when printing, the modified object is shown.
+The "num" property of the object was changed to 90, since "a" and "b" point to the same object, when printing, the modified object is shown, answer would be { num: 90 }.

 5. Bonus - Challenge 5: